Career and Board Experience

 Board and Related Experience

-• Formerly, Counterpulse, New theater development, San Francisco, CA
+• Board Member, Counterpulse, San Francisco, CA

-Employment Chronology
+Employment Experiences

 Jewish Family and Children’s Services, Director, Peninsula Region, 2005-10

-Community Violence Solutions, Executive Director, Serving Contra Costa and Marin Counties, 1998-2003
+Community Violence Solutions, Bay Area, Executive Director, 1998-2003

 New Connections, Executive Director, Concord, CA, 1991-95